The Cookie Time: Not the chocolate chip kind but the data ones

 • Security risks: In the wrong hands, cookies can be used to steal your information or impersonate you online.

-The Emergence of Data: Data is the new currency of the digital age, and cookies are a major ingredient.
+Data is the new currency of the digital age, and cookies are a major ingredient.
 Companies are constantly finding new ways to collect and analyse this information, using it for everything from creating better products to predicting future trends.

 Cookies are a double-edged sword.
 They offer convenience and personalisation, but they also raise concerns about privacy and security.
 As brands navigate the digital landscape, understanding the role of cookies is crucial for building trust and transparency with consumers.